mkutz/screenplay-workshop-parabank/README.md

 The [RegisterPage] for example contains a lot of locators, and also several methods for filling all the fields on it.

+// Show the page

 // Switch to [AccountsOverviewPage]

 The [AccountsOverviewPage] is even more complex.

-`getAccountIdsList` extracts all account IDs from the table.

-// Highlight `getAccountIdsList`

-`getAccountBalanceInCents` gets the balance of a single account as an integer of cents.
+`getAccountBalanceInCents` gets the balance of a single account as an integer of cents identified by index or ID.

-// Highlight `getAccountBalanceInCents`
+// Highlight `getAccountBalanceInCents`' versions

 Such methods make verifications much easier to read, compared to using such code in tests directly.